Your Christmas tree almost certainly came from one of these two states

 "Where can you grow trees?"
 Norby said.
 "Oregon has a climate that supports the types of trees you'd want for Christmas trees up there in the hills.
 North Carolina does, too.
 It's all of those mountain states."

 Advocates for live Christmas trees are quick to talk about their state’s signature tree.
 In Oregon, it’s the Noble fir, which has a blue tint and grows at high altitudes.
-In North Carolina, it’s the Fraser fir, a pine that was the most-harvested tree nationwide in 2014.
+In North Carolina, it’s the Fraser fir, an evergreen that was the most-harvested tree nationwide in 2014.

 The most common misconception about Christmas trees is that they come from forests, farmers say.
 Instead, trees are cultivated for the specific purpose of being harvested for holiday decor.
 Farms come in all sizes, from family-run spare-land operations to companies with thousands of acres devoted to the stock.

-Note: CORRECTION (Dec.
-12, 2018, 4:50 p.m.
-ET): An earlier version of this article misstated what type of tree the Fraser fir is.
-It's a fir tree, not a pine.